Please note: bad words aka slurs, swears & other nasties appear in this article.

 There are certain words that are forbidden to some communities and not to others.
 Reclamation of words previously used against certain communities is also a thing.
 Whether that reclamation is a good idea or not will be up to the individual within that community.

 As a white person, I don’t know whether reclamation of the N word is a good thing or not.
-I have heard BAME friends make good cases for both sides of the debate.
+I have heard black friends make cases for both sides of the debate.
 But end of the day, it not up to me.
 It will never be up to me.
-The word’s reclamation is not about my community and what I think is not important.
+The word’s reclamation is not about my community.
+This means what I think is not important.

 More recently, the word ‘queer’ has been reclaimed by some younger LGBT people, especially those who are trans.
 This has lead to the acronym becoming LGBTQ in some places, for example.
 Older LGBT people are most likely to object to this, usually because they recall this word being used against them growing up.
 So, it depends on the person within that community and where they are coming from.